simonsso/stupid-file-serv/README.md

 # Simple file server

-This project contains a simple volatile storage file server, a web client and a commandline client.
+This project contains a simple volatile storage file server, a web client and a command line client.

-* The microservice is built on python and flask framework.
+* The micro service is built on python and flask framework.
 * The web client uses some small portion of react and,
 * the command line is built in rust and based on `clap`,`reqwest`,`serde` and other standard crates from crate.io,
 * as a bonus the curl scripts used while developing is also included.